odydoum/where_row/README.md

  FETCH FIRST 10 ROWS ONLY
 ```

-The Row Value syntax is straigth not supported in Rails in any way.
-Furthermore, some databases still don't support this syntax as well, or
-maybe there is partial support (for example, the index is not properly utilized).
+The Row Value syntax is not supported in Rails directly.
+Furthermore, some databases still don't support this syntax as well, or maybe there is partial support (for example, the index is not properly utilized).

 Thankfully, the same results can be achieved with plain-old logical expressions and comparisons.
 The equivalent query would look like this: